Writing Discussion Forum Questions

 Assess the Question

 Drafting your discussion forum in your course doesn’t mean that your work is complete.
 To ensure your questions are effective, assess how students respond.
-Are their answers yes-or-no?
+Are their answers simple yes/no responses?
 Are they all saying the same thing?
-If you’re teaching several sections of a course in the same term, then by the end of the term, you should have a good sample from which to assess your question’s effectiveness.
-If you’re teaching only one section of a course during the term, then wait until you’ve taught the course at least twice before determining the question’s effectiveness.
+If you’re teaching several sections of a course in the same term, then by the end of the term, you should have a good sample from which to assess your questions’ effectiveness.
+If you’re teaching only one section of a course during the term, then wait until you’ve taught the course at least twice before determining the questions’ effectiveness.

 When you’re ready to review your discussion question, look for the following: